OscarValerock/Clockify-PowerBI/README.md

 https://github.com/OscarValerock/Clockify-PowerBI/raw/master/Clockify-PBI-Template-PBIT/Clockify%20v2.10.pbit

 c.
-Open the file, you will be asked for the API Key and a Page Size, for the `Page Size` parameter use an integer of `5000` or less, this is mostly important for the `Time Entries Table`.
-Use of the max value is recommended.
+Open the file, you will be asked for the API Key and a Page Size, for the `Page Size` parameter leave in `500`, this is mostly important for the `Time Entries Table`.

+`Detailed Report Start year` and `Detailed Report Start year` parameters, use the desired range of years.

 ## 2.1 Clockify template for self hosted Clockify users